Caravaggio: Beginnings in Rome (1592/95–1600)

 Already evident was the intense realism or naturalism for which Caravaggio is now famous.
+Caravaggio invented realism in the sense that artworks should involve the viewer in an “emotional, visceral, and personal way”.
 He preferred to paint his subjects as the eye sees them, with all their natural flaws and defects, instead of as idealised creations.
 This allowed a full display of his virtuosic talents.
 This shift from accepted standard practice and the classical idealism of Michelangelo was very controversial at the time.
 Caravaggio also dispensed with the lengthy preparations for a painting that were traditional in central Italy at the time.
 Instead, he preferred the Venetian practice of working in oils directly from the subject—half-length figures and still life.
 Supper at Emmaus, from c.
 1600–1601, is a characteristic work of this period demonstrating his virtuoso talent.

 "Most famous painter in Rome" (1600–1606)

 In 1599, presumably through the influence of del Monte, Caravaggio was contracted to decorate the Contarelli Chapel in the church of San Luigi dei Francesi.
 The two works making up the commission, The Martyrdom of Saint Matthew and The Calling of Saint Matthew, delivered in 1600, were an immediate sensation.
 Thereafter he never lacked commissions or patrons.

 The Calling of Saint Matthew (1599–1600), Contarelli Chapel, San Luigi dei Francesi, Rome.
 Without recourse to flying angels, parting clouds or other artifice, Caravaggio portrays the instant conversion of St. Matthew, the moment on which his destiny will turn, by means of a beam of light and the pointing finger of Jesus.

 Caravaggio's tenebrism (a heightened chiaroscuro) brought high drama to his subjects, while his acutely observed realism brought a new level of emotional intensity.
 Opinion among his artist peers was polarized.
 Some denounced him for various perceived failings, notably his insistence on painting from life, without drawings, but for the most part he was hailed as a great artistic visionary: "The painters then in Rome were greatly taken by this novelty, and the young ones particularly gathered around him, praised him as the unique imitator of nature, and looked on his work as miracles."

 Caravaggio went on to secure a string of prestigious commissions for religious works featuring violent struggles, grotesque decapitations, torture, and death.
-Most notable and technically masterful among them were The Incredulity of Saint Thomas (circa 1601) and The Taking of Christ (circa 1602) the latter only rediscovered in the 1990s in Dublin after remaining unrecognized for two centuries.
+Most notable and technically masterful among them were The Incredulity of Saint Thomas (circa 1601) and The Taking of Christ (circa 1602) the latter only rediscovered by Sergio Benedetti in the 1990s in Dublin after remaining unrecognized for two centuries.
 For the most part, each new painting increased his fame, but a few were rejected by the various bodies for whom they were intended, at least in their original forms, and had to be re-painted or find new buyers.
-The essence of the problem was that while Caravaggio's dramatic intensity was appreciated, his realism was seen by some as unacceptably vulgar.
+While Caravaggio's dramatic intensity was appreciated, his realism was seen by some as unacceptably vulgar.
+Another reason for rejection was when Caravaggio's images did not correspond to religious texts.